aniljainbgt/Badly-Structured-Sales-Data---Cleaning/README.md

 ### About the dataset

 The dataset is a badly structured sales data containing almost 800 rows.
 There are a mix of rows and columns everywhere in the data.
-Also we don't need Grand Totals and Sub Totals in the cleaned data as shown in the following image:
+Also we don't need Grand Totals and Sub Totals in the cleaned data as shown in the following image (downloaded from [Foresight BI](https://foresightbi.com.ng/microsoft-power-bi/dirty-data-samples-to-practice-on/)):

 <img src="Images/DirtyToClean.jpg">
-The above image has been downloaded from [Foresight BI](https://foresightbi.com.ng/microsoft-power-bi/dirty-data-samples-to-practice-on/)

 ### Data Source

 Data is available to download here on [Foresight BI](https://foresightbi.com.ng/wp-content/uploads/2020/05/1.-Badly-Structured-Sales-Data-1.xlsx)